The types of utility bills

-So, what counts as a utility bill and what are the basic outgoings that your business must incur?
+So, what are the different types of utility bills and what are the basic outgoings that your business must incur?

 Is council tax a utility bill?

-Council tax is a yearly charge that households have to pay to receive bin collections, roadworks and schools in their local area.
+Council tax is a yearly charge that households must pay to receive bin collections, roadworks, and schools in their local area.
 When it comes to businesses, their properties are covered by business rates.
 But is council tax a utility bill?

 While it counts as a household bill, it is not necessarily a utility bill.
 However, you will still need to factor this into your outgoings as it is a necessary cost.